pulumi/pulumi-awsx/DEVELOPMENT.md

 1. `cd examples/YOUR_EXAMPLE`
 1. `yarn && yarn link @pulumi/awsx` - install dependencies, but use local version of
 1. `PATH=~/YOUR_DEV_FOLDER/pulumi-awsx/bin/:$PATH pulumi up`

+### Testing DotNet locally
+When running dotnet tests locally you need to set the environment variable `PULUMI_LOCAL_NUGET` to point to the directory containing the awsx nuget package.
+For example: `PULUMI_LOCAL_NUGET=../nuget make test`